Ghostland: Plot

-During an episode, Beth finds Vera chained and made up to look like a doll.
-Colleen calls an ambulance and tells Beth not to listen to Vera.
+During an episode, Beth finds Vera in chains, made up to look like a doll.
+Pauline calls an ambulance and tells Beth not to listen to Vera.
 Beth falls asleep and is captured by the Candy Truck Woman.
-She discovers bruises all over her beaten face and finds Vera also beaten up in the basement.
-She blames her for the wounds and Vera begs her sister to face the truth.
-Beth recalls a memory, and it is revealed that the Candy Truck Woman actually killed their mother that night and Beth has been imagining her adult life all this time to disassociate.
+She awakens to discover bruises all over her face, and finds Vera also visibly injured in the basement.
+Beth blames her for both of their wounds.
+Vera implores her sister face the truth, whereupon is revealed that the Candy Truck Woman actually killed Pauline that night - Beth and Vera are still teenagers being held captive in Clarisse's house, and Beth's entire adult life has been a hallucination.

-In reality, she and Vera are still teenagers and the Fat Man and Candy Truck Woman are holding her and Vera captive in Clarisse's home.
-The Candy Truck Woman dresses Beth like a doll, leaving her in a room littered with dolls.
-The Fat Man begins molesting and torturing the dolls.
-When he gets to Beth, she fights back and flees.
+The Candy Truck Woman dresses Beth like a doll and leaves her in a room littered with dolls, which the Fat Man molests and breaks.
+When he attacks Beth, she fights back and flees.
 She frees Vera and they escape the house.
 They make it to a road where two state troopers help them, reporting the incident to dispatch.
 However, both are gunned down by the Candy Truck Woman, who recaptures the girls.

-Beth mentally retreats back to her adulthood fantasy.
+Beth mentally retreats to her adulthood fantasy.
 At a cocktail party, she meets her idol, H.P.
-Lovecraft, who tells Beth that her novel is a masterpiece.
-Beth sees Vera screaming for help and decides to return to rescue Vera.
-She escapes from the Fat Man and initiates a violent fight with the Candy Truck Woman.
+Lovecraft, who tells her that her novel is a masterpiece.
+Beth sees Vera screaming for help, and decides to return to rescue her.
+She escapes from the Fat Man and violently confronts the Candy Truck Woman.
 Another state trooper arrives in time to gun down both the Fat Man and the Candy Truck Woman.
-After authorities arrive, Beth sees a vision of her mother waving at them from the house as the sisters are taken to the hospital.
+After authorities arrive, Beth sees a vision of her mother waving at them from the house as she and Vera are taken to a hospital.